-Ever since I made my easy vegan chocolate cake I’ve been keen to try a gluten-free chocolate cake.
+Ever since I made my classic vegan chocolate cake I’ve been keen to try a gluten-free chocolate cake.
 And I had lovely little rainbows and pixie dust in my head when I attempted it, thinking all I had to do was switch out the all purpose flour for a gluten free option and it would be perfect.

 So since I had a ready bag of rice flour I happily went along following my chocolate cake recipe to the T, just switching out the flours, expecting a glorious cake to result.